FrancescoSaverioZuppichini/mirror/README.md

         }

-visualisation = partial(WebInterface.from_visualisation, RepeatInput, params=params, name='Visualisation')
+visualisation = partial(WebInterface.from_visualisation, RepeatInput, params=params, name='Repeat')
 ```

 First we import `WebInterface` and `partial`.
 Then, we create a dictionary where each **they key is the visualisation parameter name**.
+In our example, `RepeatInput` takes a parameter called `repeat`, thus we have to define a dictionary `{ 'repeat' : { ... }' }`.

-There are three basic UI blocks: *slider*, *textfield* and *radio*.
+The value of that dictionary is the configuration for one of the basic UI elements: *slider*, *textfield* and *radio*.

 The input is stored in the `value` slot.

 Then we call `WebInterface.from_visualisation` by passing the visualisation, the params and the name.
-We need to wrap this function using `partial` since `mirror` will need to dynamically pass some others parameters at run time.
+We need to wrap this function using `partial` since `mirror` will need to dynamically pass some others parameters, the current layer and the input, at run time.

 ![alt](https://github.com/FrancescoSaverioZuppichini/mirror/blob/master/resources/repeat_slider.jpg?raw=true)
 The final result is